Smothered Pork chops

 Directions

-- Add the apple and onion: Put the apple and onion on top of the pork chops
+Add the apple and onion: Put the sliced apple and sauteed onion on top of the pork chops.
+Add in garlic cloves.

-- Put a lid on the pan and cook on med for 30 mins.
+Put a lid on the pan and cook on medium heat for 30 mins.

-- Make the Gravy: Skim the fat off the top of the stock and remove the chops with some apples and onions..
-You can use this fat or butter to create a roux by whisking it with flour in a separate pan.
+Make the Gravy: Skim the fat off the top of the stock, then remove the chops with some apples and onions.
+You can use the skimmed fat (or butter if you prefer) to create a roux by whisking it with flour in a separate pan.
 I use a stick blender to liquidize my stock, then I gradually whisk it into the roux and cook until it thickens into a rich gravy.
 Season with salt and pepper to taste.